TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 There is one file named "raw_reads_nanopore.fastq.gz"

-Fastq is a raw read format containing a base quality score for each position along each read.
+Fastq is a raw read format containing a base quality scores for nucleotide position along each read.
-We will filter these reads using filtlong.
+Sometimes when we sequence, we see a lot of low quality reads that we want to get rid of, because they mostly contain noise that confuse the downstream analysis.

 By specifying `--min_length 1000` and `--keep_percent 90` we keep only the reads that live up to these requirements.